zellwk/zellwk.com/src/posts/2020-12-30-case-conversion.md

 }
 ```

-Now I just need to convert `kebab-case` to `Title Case`.
+Now I just needed to convert `kebab-case` to `Title Case`.

-Here, I only need to do the following:
+Here, I only needed to do the following:

   1. Split the string at `-`.
 This gives me an array of words.
   2. Capitalize the first letter of each word.